OSI model vs TCP/IP model | difference between tcp ip and osi layers

-Let's understand how data flows from one host A and another host B. Let us assume host A is transmitting packet and Host B is receiving it.
+Let us assume host A is transmitting packet and Host B is receiving it.

 • As mentioned above all the hosts receive the packets and each will compare destination address in the Ethernet header with its' own Ethernet or MAC address of 6 bytes and accept the same if it matches otherwise does not pay attention.

 • Next it will check for type field(2 byte long), if it is 0x806 then the packet will be passed to ARP module and if it is 0x800 it will be passed to IP module.
 ARP module responds to hosts seeking for Ethernet address based on their logical (IP) address.